Tyrol (state): 19th Century and WWI

+WWII

 Tyrol was the center of an important resistance group against Nazi Germany around Walter Caldonazzi, which united with the group around the priest Heinrich Maier and the Tyrolean Franz Josef Messner.
 The Catholic resistance group very successfully passed on plans and production facilities for V-1 rockets, V-2 rockets, Tiger tanks, Messerschmitt Me 163 Komet and other aircraft to the Allies, with which they could target German production facilities.
 Maier and his group informed the American secret service OSS very early on about the mass murder of Jews in Auschwitz.
 For after the war they planned an Austria united with South Tyrol and Bavaria.

 After World War II, North Tyrol was governed by France and East Tyrol was part of the British Zone of occupation until Austria regained independence in 1955.

 Towns

 The capital, Innsbruck, is known for its university, and especially for its medicine.
 Tyrol is popular for its famous ski resorts, which include Kitzbühel, Ischgl and St. Anton.
 The 15 largest towns in Tyrol are: